Selection Improvements on the Parallel Iterative Algorithm for Stable Matching: Selection Methods

-It is straightforward to see that the additional check can be achieved in $O(1)$ time, and thus per iteration time complexity remains $O(log(n))$. \\ \\ We note that while Right-Minimum Selection has the strong property that it may not cycle, in practice it does not necessarily yield a stable matching and often is supplemented with a standard $NM1$-selection method.
+It is straightforward to see that the additional check in each step when choosing NM1-generating pairs can be achieved in $O(1)$ time, and thus the per iteration time complexity remains $O(log(n))$. \\ \\ We note that while Right-Minimum Selection has the strong property that it may not cycle, in practice it does not necessarily yield a stable matching and often is supplemented with a standard $NM1$-selection method.
+This occurs when all blocking pairs remaining in a matching do not satisfy the condition to be considered under Right-Minimum Selection. \\ \\ We have empirically determined that, if Right-Minimum Selection terminates without successfully finding a stable matching, there are very few blocking pairs remaining and continuing with the original PII selection method often finds a stable matching.